Give us a week: Businesses urge clarity on England lockdown

 “We need at least a week in order to plan what tier we are going into,” said Findlay, whose company operates 1,300 pubs in England.

 Like other parts of Europe, the four nations of the U.K. have reimposed varying degrees of restrictions following a resurgence of the virus.

+Scotland went further Tuesday with 11 local authorities, including Glasgow, to be placed into its highest tier of coronavirus restrictions this week.
+The restrictions, which are similar to the lockdown in England, are set to run from Friday until Dec.
+11.

-There are some signs they are effective.
+There are some signs that the restrictions in England are working.
 However, the number of virus-related hospitalizations and deaths are set to continue to rise as there is a lag between someone falling ill and requiring health care.
-The U.K. has Europe’s highest official virus-related death toll at 52,147.
+The U.K. has Europe’s highest official virus-related death toll at over 52,000.

 Helen Dickinson, chief executive of the British Retail Consortium, said the social and economic impact of the latest lockdown has been “severe” and that many firms face going bust.